weyoss/redis-smq/README.md

 * **Rigorously tested**: With 100+ tests and code coverage no less than 80%.
 * **Supports both redis & ioredis**: RedisSMQ can be configured to use either `redis` or `ioredis` to connect to Redis server.

-### RedisSMQ Use Case: Multi-Queue Producers & Consumers
+### RedisSMQ Use Case: Multi-Queue Producers & Multi-Queue Consumers

 &nbsp;